Like most industries, the travel business is undergoing a digital transformation.

-Today, consumers are more likely to compare travel agencies and book their holidays all online, meaning having a website is vital to generate travel leads.
+Today, most consumers compare travel agencies and book their holidays online.
+This means that having a website is vital for generating travel agent leads.

 The website is also optimised for mobile use, making it easier for customers to engage regardless of the device they are using.

 Simply optimising your site for good UX in this way will help to generate more leads.

 Top tip: To ensure fast loading times, make sure all your images are compressed.
 If you’re still having problems, give ‘lazy loading’ a go.
 This ensures images don’t load until the user scrolls to them, keeping page loading times fast.